nate-j-s/anthem/README.md

 ## Anthem

-Anthem by [Precode](http://precode.net) is a minimal blogging theme for Ghost.
+Anthem by [Natejs](https://github.com/nate-j-s).
 Ispired by the Marianne WordPress theme by [Teddy](https://wordpress.org/themes/marianne/) with several changes.

 ## Files to edit